 Tuesday, January 19, 2010

-In this Lovecraftian homage to creature features of yore, Nathan Fillion (the 21st Century's answer to Bruce Campbell, and obviously having a blast here) plays small-town lawman Bill Pardy, charged with protecting the province of Wheelsy just as it comes under attack from ... well, let's just say a meteor lands and a bug with a mission -- a reproductive mission -- pops out.
+Small-town lawman Bill Pardy (Nathan Fillion, obviously having a blast here) is charged with protecting the province of Wheelsy just as a meteor lands and a space bug with a mission -- a reproductive mission -- hatches.
 Freakin' alien terrorist cells, I tell you what.
 The critter isn't choosy for a mate, picking the first target of opportunity, happens to be town boss Grant Grant, out in the woods with his mistress Brenda since his wife back home (the lovely Starla, who also happens to be Pardy's old unrequited love) won't give him any.
 A pinch of Alien (1979), a dash of Die Monster Die (1965), garnish liberally with some From Beyond (1986), next thing you know Grant has mutated into a giant space slug and taken up stealing raw meat so he can feed Brenda, whom he's tucked away in an abandoned barn while she... gestates.
 Not to give it away, an unholy rain of brain-eating space slugs ensues.
 Something for everyone.
 Lovecraftian homage to creature features of yore; James Gunn's witty script and direction target the funny bone as much as the gross-out gizzard.
 A dud when first released, now a cult classic on the order of the original Tremors (1990).